(2) THE SECRET HISTORIES, AN ANTHOLOGY, EDITED BY JOHN S. FRIEDMAN

 The Charter of Rights and Freedoms and the application (interpretation) of it by the Supreme Court of Canada, are tools we can use to prevent a re-occurrence of Nazi Europe or anything like it.

 Even prior to the publication of IBM and the Holocaust enlightened Canadian leadership understood the dangers of state collection of data on its citizens, the need for a tool to prevent the state from encroaching upon the privacy of the individual.
 We were given a Charter of Rights and Freedoms.
 It is useless if we don’t stand up and use it in times such as this.

 IBM and the Holocaust dictates we do so.

 (2) THE SECRET HISTORIES, AN ANTHOLOGY , EDITED BY JOHN S. FRIEDMAN

 – Thursday, in relation to the trial, (I was representing myself at this point) it was highly recommended to me that I read Edwin Black’s book IBM and the Holocaust, The Strategic Alliance Between Nazi Germany and America’s Most Powerful Corporation (2001).

 – Friday (last nite), I started reading a book I’d picked up, The Secret Histories, An Anthology (2005) (things that have happened in history, but which have been kept secret).
 What do I find? – – “IBM and the Holocaust” again.
-I had not heard of the book before, then twice in two days there it is.

 From The Secret Histories (p. xv):